 As you will see in the photos in this post, Zemun was a real discovery.
-Now, it’s a magical town that you wouldn’t want to miss if you are visiting Belgrade.
+It’s a magical town now that you wouldn’t want to miss if you are visiting Belgrade.

 HOW TO GET TO ZEMUN?

 Let’s start with how to get there.
 If you are staying in central Belgrade, clearly, the most obvious way to go to Zemun is by bus.
-You can take the bus number 84 from the “Zeleni Venac” market, which is right in the centre of Belgrade.
-That way, you would arrive to Zemun within 15 minutes.
+You can take a bus number 84 from the “Zeleni Venac” market, which is right in the centre of Belgrade.
+That way, you will arrive to Zemun within 15 minutes.

 But, if the weather is good and if you have time, I suggest that you walk.
 Perhaps, you can walk there and take the bus back, like I did, or you can do the opposite.